pagkly/Zed/Investopedia3/How Codes of Ethics Work.md

 A code of ethics is a guiding set of principles intended to instruct professionals to act in a manner that is honest and that is beneficial to all stakeholders involved.
 A code of ethics is drafted by a business and tailored made to the specific industry at hand, requiring all employees of that business to adhere to the code.

-The moral choices of businesses have [evolved over time](https://www.investopedia.com/ask/answers/022615/how-have-business-ethics-evolved-over-time.asp), from the industrial age to the modern era.
+The moral choices of businesses have [[evolved over time]](https://www.investopedia.com/ask/answers/022615/how-have-business-ethics-evolved-over-time.asp), from the industrial age to the modern era.
 In the world we live in today, working conditions, how a business impacts the environment, and how it deals with inequality are all areas that society deems important that perhaps two centuries ago it did not as much.
 A code of ethics helps ensure that businesses will always act with integrity.